 Our work/support/care with families continues after the death into bereavement.

-EPC considers home to be a person’s own home, a family members home, nursing home, hostel, supported home, caravan park, mobile home or boarding house.
+EPC considers home to be a person’s own home, a family member’s home, nursing home and hostel, supported home, caravan park, mobile home or boarding house.

 Specialist palliative needs

 We work with people who have been diagnosed with a terminal condition, with little or no prospect of cure, and for whom the primary treatment goal is quality of life.
-We also work with their carers who may be a family member, friend, neighbour or significant support person.
+We work with their carers who may be a family member, friend, neighbor or significant support person.

-- Assessment and treatment of symptoms such as pain, anxiety, nausea or depression
+- Assessment and treatment of a range of symptoms

 - Spiritual, social or psychological support to affirm life and regard dying as a normal process

-- An interdisciplinary approach to assist the client and caregivers to cope during the stress of a life limiting illness, to live as actively as possible until death and in bereavement.
+- An interdisciplinary approach to assist the client and caregivers to cope during the stress of a life threatening illness, to live as actively as possible until death and in bereavement.

 - Advice to staff who are caring, so that a palliative approach is achieved through support and education.

-- Client, carer and family support such as providing respite care for the family, assisting with practical tasks, walking their dog or simply being there for the client and their main carer.
+- Client, carer and family support such as providing a break for the family, assisting with practical tasks, walking their dog or simply being there for the client and their main carer.

-- Administrative support such as assistance with the day-to-day running of the corporate and care team offices, fundraising, public relations and membership of Community Support groups
+- Administrative support such as assistance with the day-to-day running of the corporate offices, fundraising, public relations and membership of Community Support groups,

 - Biography service, allowing our clients to record their life reflections or messages for families and friends on life’s journey

 - Membership of EPC’s Committee of Management and its sub-committees

 The Nurses of EPC recognize and affirm the individuality and uniqueness of our clients and families/carers by providing specialist nursing care and symptom management as well as practical hands on care, 24 hours a day 7 days per week.

 Our role is constantly evolving and is a complex and extensive one which provides specialist knowledge to a wide range of both health professionals and people in the community.